Effective Edge Centrality via Neighborhood-based Optimization: Introduction

 Furthermore, despite considerable research \cite{kucharczuk2022pagerank,murai2019sensitivity,bao2022benchmark} invested in theoretical analysis of these edge centrality metrics, to our knowledge, none of the extant studies have explored their practical effectiveness in downstream graph analytics tasks.
 Therefore, it still remains unclear which edge centrality metrics should be adopted in real applications.

-In this paper, we first propose a new centrality measure \algo (\underline{Edge} \underline{R}anking via r\underline{A}ndom wal\underline{K} with r\underline{E}start) for edge ranking in directed/undirected and weighted/unweighted networks. \algo tweaks the {\em random walk with restart} model \cite{tong2006fast} for nodes to adapt edges with consideration of the topological connections pertinent to both endpoints of an edge as well as the importance of their respective influences.
-If we revisit the example in Fig. \ref{fig:toy}, the issue of edge PageRank is now resolved when \algo is utilized ($0.433>0.408$).
-We further present an approximate algorithm for \algo computation that runs in time linear to the size of $\G$.
-A thorough theoretical analysis in terms of its properties, convergence, approximation accuracy guarantees, and time complexity is then conducted.
-We demonstrate the superiority of \algo over existing edge centrality measures in empirical effectiveness through extensive experiments on six real datasets in three popular network tasks involving graph clustering, network embedding, and graph neural networks.
+In this paper, we propose a new centrality measure \algo (\underline{E}dge \underline{C}entrality via neig\underline{H}borhood-based \underline{O}ptimization) for edge ranking in undirected or directed networks.
+More specifically, \algo is formulated based on two neighborhood-based optimization objectives, where the former incorporates out-degrees of both endpoints of edges into the centrality values, while the latter forces the centrality scores of adjacent edges close.
+Such optimization goals require no assumptions on the network structure, i.e., connected or disconnected, and hence, enjoy better ranking effectiveness.
+For instance, if we revisit the example in Fig. \ref{fig:toy}, the issue of edge PageRank is now resolved when \algo is utilized ($0.433>0.408$).
+Theoretically, to facilitate the intuitive understanding of \algo, thorough theoretical discussions of \algo from three perspectives are provided.
+Building on these interpretations, we further present three approximate algorithms for \algo computation that run in time linear to the size of $\G$, followed by theoretical analyses in terms of their approximation accuracy guarantees, time complexities, or convergence.
+Empirically, we demonstrate the superiority of \algo over existing edge centrality measures in practical effectiveness through extensive experiments on six real datasets in three popular network tasks involving graph clustering, network embedding, and graph neural networks.